DMARC Reporting in mxio: Setup, First Data, and What To Do Next

 |---|---|

-| Authorized & Passing | A real sender you use, and it is passing DMARC |
+| Authorized & Passing | A sender you own, passing DMARC alignment |

-| Authorized & Failing | A real sender you use, but it is not fully aligned yet |
+| Authorized & Failing | A sender you own, but not fully aligned yet — needs a config fix |

-| Unknown / Threat | mxio could not confidently identify it |
+| Unknown | mxio could not identify the sender — needs your review |

 This is where most operational decisions happen.